gitzain/quran101/README.md

 ## Motivation
 A simple app i developed as my first published app on the Google Play Store.

 The Quran has approximately 77,000 words.
 A lot of these words are repeated.
 This app contains the most common words along with meanings and how to pronounce the words in Arabic.
-The purpose of this app is to help you understand the Quran.
+The purpose of this app is to help understand arabic and the Quran.

 ## Screenshots
 Click <a href="https://play.google.com/store/apps/details?id=com.iamzain.quran101&hl=en&utm_source=global_co&utm_medium=prtnr&utm_content=Mar2515&utm_campaign=PartBadge&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1">here</a> to view screenshots of the application on the Google Play Store